-Many tales have been told of Ichabod Crane and his encounter with the notorious Headless Horseman, and Croton Point Park is only eight miles away from his abode in Sleepy Hollow.
+Many tales have been tnew of Ichabod Crane and his encounter with the notorious Headless Horseman, and Croton Point Park is only eight miles away from his abode in Sleepy Hollow.
 Legend has it that this infamous specter still roams these country lanes, searching for his lost head or a reasonable substitute.
 Croton Point itself is the site of ancient mystery and legend.
 Twelve chiefs of the ancient Kitchawank Indians were interred here, in what was a sacred burial site.
 Ten of the 12 the bodies were disinterred by an archeologist with the American Indian Museum of New York in 1925.
 Two were so deeply intertwined with the roots of the nearby trees that they could not be moved.
-Residents claim that the disturbed spirits can still be seen crossing the road that now cuts through the old gravesite, which is locally known as Haunted Hollow.
+Residents claim that the disturbed spirits can still be seen crossing the road that now cuts through the new gravesite, which is locally known as Haunted Hollow.

 3.Silver Dollar RV Park, Odessa, Florida

 This sunny, verdant oasis has a shadowy dark side.
 During the day, this cheerful RV resort and golf club could be the least haunted place on earth.
 Visitors can enjoy various upscale amenities and local activities like hiking and shopping, oblivious to hushed whispers about the resident entity.
 Stories about strange occurrences in the clubhouse at night are shared among locals and regular guests.
 Those who venture there after dark report mysterious knocking on the walls, a ghost’s desperate attempts to communicate with the living.
 The center table seems to be of special significance to this mysterious spook.
 If you sit there, the spirit will sit behind you, breathing audibly as you speak.
 Try to cheat at cards or lie about your golf game with a ghost looking over your shoulder.